LEADING OFF: 9 of 16 playoff spots open going into last week

 “He’ll get a lot of treatment and we’ll keep our fingers crossed,” Girardi said.

-Harper has 11 homers and 28 RBIs for the Phillies, who hit the road for the final seven games.
+Harper has 11 homers and 28 RBIs for the Phillies, who hit the road for their final seven games.

 The Phillies are one game behind Miami for second place in the NL East and have the seventh-best record in the NL.
-The top two teams in each division make the playoffs, along with wild-card clubs.
+The top two teams in each division make the playoffs, along with two wild cards.

 ALMOST THERE